neptaco/UnityT4TemplatePatch/README.md

 ## Patching to Csproj

-Search for files with extension `.tt` and generate an ItemGroup tag.
+Automatically search for files with extension `.tt` and generate an ItemGroup tag.

 Generated from `Assets/Scripts/Scripts/StringUtils.Generated.tt` as follows